 Potential tax and legal implications

-The adoption of IFRS 16 may have tax and legal implications for businesses and SMEs.
+The IFRS 16 tax impact may be significant for businesses and SMEs.
 For example, changes in the recognition and measurement of lease assets and liabilities can impact tax calculations, deductions, and compliance requirements.
 Furthermore, the revised lease accounting standards may trigger contractual and legal considerations, such as loan covenants, debt agreements, or lease renegotiations.

 Operational and strategic considerations

 It is important to note that the specific impact of IFRS 16 can also vary depending on the size, industry, and individual circumstances of a business or SME.
-Therefore, it is advisable to consult with accounting professionals or financial advisors for a comprehensive analysis of the implications for your specific situation.
+Therefore, consulting with lease accounting professionals or financial advisors for a comprehensive analysis of your situation's implications is advisable.

 To conclude, in order to better navigate the impacts of IFRS 16, organisations should not only have knowledge of the standard itself, but also implement effective lease management practices, such as maintaining an up-to-date lease register, monitoring lease terms, and complying with lease covenants.

 One step towards this is adopting a cloud-based lease management and lease accounting solution, such as Nomos One.
-With its centralised repository, customisable reports and workflow automation features, it can significantly simplify the tasks involved in lease management and IFRS 16 accounting.
+Its centralised repository, customisable reports and workflow automation features can significantly simplify the tasks involved in lease management and IFRS 16 accounting.

 In addition, our expert customer support team and in-house technical accountants can help with training or any questions you may have.